moss-l/bhs-js-testing/NOTES.md

 So it's a bit of a fine distinction to say that `*` doesn't work on strings when it certainly seems that it does.
 But it is actually accurate; it's just that there's another mechanism in play that causes strings to be converted into numbers when needed.

 The same thing happens with boolean operators and also control constructs such as `if` and `while` that require a boolean value.
 While `true` and `false` are the only actual boolean values, the number `0` (or equivalently `0.0`) and the empty string `""` are coerced to `false` when a boolean is required while all other numbers and strings are consider true.
+In the expressions below the `!` requires a boolean so the value after it is converted to a boolean and then logically flipped.

 ```
 !"" ⟹ true